 TSS was established to bring back the professional newsroom “beat”.
 TSS produces award-winning, thoroughly-investigated reporting that is broadly distributed to the public to engage citizens and catalyze action that leads to positive change.

-Find answers to pressing issues
+Find answers to pressing issues.

-TSS reporting is organized around ‘Solution Hubs.’
-Similar to a newspaper beat, each “hub” features in-depth, solutions-oriented reporting on specific subject areas such as carbon shift, education and food.
-Each hub is comprised of reporters that continuously cultivate their expertise and connections to field experts, decision-makers, and sources in order to provide well-informed coverage and effectively engage and mobilize citizens to take action around viable solutions.
+TSS’ reporting is organized around ‘Solution Hubs’.
+Similar to newspaper beats, each “hub” features in-depth, solutions-oriented reporting on specific subject areas.
+Hub reporters continuously cultivate their expertise and connections to sources in order to produce the well-informed coverage necessary for citizens to make informed decisions.

-Get the word out
+Get the word out.